kondrak/vkQuake2/README.md

 export VK_LAYER_PATH=$VULKAN_SDK/macOS/etc/vulkan/explicit_layer.d
 ```
 - enter the `macos` directory and run `make release-xcode` or `make debug-xcode` depending on which variant you want to build - output binaries will be placed in `macos/vkQuake2` subdirectory
-- if using just Command Line Tools with `xcode-select --install` then enter the `macos` directory and run `make release` or `make debug` similar to XCode method above
+- it is also possible to build the game by using Command Line Developer Tools obtainable with `xcode-select --install`: enter the `macos` directory and run `make release` or `make debug` - output binaries will be places in `macos/release` and `macos/debug` subdirectories respectively

 This project uses the Vulkan loader bundled with the SDK, rather than directly linking against `MoltenVK.framework`.
 This is done so that validation layers are available for debugging.
 Builds have been tested using MacOS 10.14.2.